Temporary Liquidity Guarantee Program: Debt Guarantee Program

 The Debt Guarantee Program passed out debt guarantees in excess of $600 billion.
-Yet, unlike the other major agencies bailing out the financial sector during the global financial crisis of 2008—the Federal Reserve and the U.S. Treasury—the FDIC has never disclosed the identity of all the banks taking advantage of the bailout guarantees.
+Yet, unlike the other major agencies bailing out the financial sector during the 2008 financial crisis—the Federal Reserve and the U.S. Treasury—the FDIC has never disclosed the identity of all the banks taking advantage of the bailout guarantees.
 Wilson and Wu (2011) find that the recipients of the FDIC debt guarantees paid their CEOs significantly more than their peers.
 Thus, bailed out CEOs made significantly more than bank CEOs not accepting the FDIC's bailout loan guarantees.

 The Debt Guarantee Program stopped guaranteeing outstanding loans at the end of 2012.

 Transaction Account Guarantee Program

 The Transaction Account Guarantee Program provided for a temporary full guarantee by the FDIC for funds held at FDIC-insured depository institutions in noninterest-bearing transaction accounts above the existing deposit insurance limit.
 This would continue through the end of 2010.
 Thereafter section 343 of the Dodd-Frank Wall Street Reform and Consumer Protection Act provided similar transaction account insurance until the end of 2012.